hoast/hoast-minify/README.md

   * Type: `Boolean`
   * Default: `false`

-> The `css` and `js` options will also be given to the `html-minifier` to use for CSS and JS content within files given to it.
+> The `css` and `js` options will also be given to the `html-minifier` to use for CSS and JS content within HTML files.

 ### Examples